maxkopitz/nvim/README.md

 # About

 The contents of this repo is the neovim config I use daily.
+I mainly write code in C++, JS/TS for webdev and use latex for school.

 # Getting Started
 ### Requirements